Optimize local resource management of fiber production and create high quality, regionally branded merchandise to support the local fiber community.

 Watch a brief documentary about our efforts

-In the fall of 2015, we worked with Spirit Vision Films to document the efforts and vision of the fiber web work.
+In the fall of 2015, Pacific Northwest Fiber Web worked with Spirit Vision Films to document the efforts and vision of the fiber network on the Olympic Peninsula.

-Development of an Olympic Peninsula fibershed, providing fiber growers and artisans an economic return to help sustain their small farm wool raising and crafting traditions.
-The board is currently working on a feasibility analysis and business plan to begin operating a full service fiber mill on the Olympic peninsula in 2018.
+PNW Fiber Web began as part of a development of an Olympic Peninsula fibershed, providing fiber growers and artisans an economic return to help sustain their small farm wool raising and crafting traditions.
+The board is currently working on a feasibility analysis and business plan to begin operating a full service fiber mill on the Olympic Peninsula by 2020.

-We are always looking for more people interested in helping this project move forward.
+Twisted Strait elected its first board in 2018 replacing the steering committee/incorporating board.
+The board of Twisted Strait always welcomes people interested in helping this project move forward.
 If you are interested in helping by either serving on the board or working on a project, please contact Marcia.

 Population & estimated number of people served by the cooperative